Empower Your Practice

 Frequently Asked Questions

-What is the best book for a new medical practice manager?
+What are the best healthcare management books for a new medical practice manager?

-"Fundamentals of Medical Practice Management" by Stephen L. Wagner is a strong starting point because it covers the core competencies new managers need, including HR, finance, technology and compliance, within a single structured resource.
+"Fundamentals of Medical Practice Management" by Stephen L. Wagner is a strong starting point because it covers the core competencies new managers need.
+These include HR, finance, technology, and compliance, within a single structured resource.
 Pairing it with Judy Capko's "Secrets of the Best-Run Practices" gives you both the strategic foundation and the practical, real-world detail to get up to speed quickly.

 Are business management books relevant to healthcare, or is the sector too different?

-General business management books can offer valuable frameworks, but healthcare has enough regulatory, operational and ethical complexity that sector-specific titles are more immediately useful.
+General business management books can offer valuable frameworks, but healthcare has immense regulatory, operational, and ethical complexity.
+Sector-specific titles are more immediately useful.
 Books like Mintzberg's work on healthcare myths address these differences directly, rather than leaving you to translate generic advice into a clinical setting on your own.

 How often should practice managers update their reading list?

-Aim to read at least two or three new titles per year, particularly when significant changes are happening in your specialty, your technology stack, or the broader regulatory environment.
-The books on digital reconstruction and practice management software in this list reflect how quickly the sector moves, and staying current with new publications helps you anticipate change rather than react to it.
+Aim to read at least two or three new titles per year.
+This is especially important when significant changes are happening in your specialty, your technology stack, or the broader regulatory environment.
+Staying current with new publications helps you anticipate change rather than react to it.

-Can reading alone improve how I run my practice?
+Can reading alone teach me how to start a medical practice?

 We hope you find our compilation insightful.
 Read more about managing a medical practice on our blog.